Solar in Sioux Falls, SD: 2026 Cost, Savings & Payback

 What is the solar payback period in Sioux Falls?

-The average solar payback period in Sioux Falls is approximately 11 years.
-After payback, your solar panels generate essentially free electricity for the remaining 15-20 years of their warranty.
-Over 25 years, total savings can reach $15,867.
+The average solar payback period in Sioux Falls is approximately 15.8 years for a 6kW cash-price estimate before local or state incentives.
+After payback, your solar panels generate essentially free electricity for the remaining warranty life.
+Over 25 years, bill savings can reach about $38,837 before subtracting installation cost.

 Does Sioux Falls have net metering?